subhachandra/subhachandra.github.io/content/jobs/Sonata Software/index.md

 url: 'https://www.sonata-software.com/'
 ---

-- Drafted all the website content and promotional templates on HubSpot for the startup.
-- Reviewed the tech blogs and helped the Sales & Marketing Team.
+- Writing REST/SOAP services to book the slots and deployed the project using Jenkins.
+- Finding new tool and technologies and doing proof of concept for those.
+- Saved Application response time.